Don Smith (motorcyclist): Biography

 Another innovative design and build by Smith was a safety footrest for Speedway machines.
 As a former Speedway rider for West Ham and Hackney, Don had witnessed many serious injuries inflicted by rigid footrests.
 In his workshop at his Chingford home, Smith produced a very simple hinged design which would simply fold when met with force and therefore not become an additional part of the rider's body.
 Riders were immediately impressed and many used the new foot rest.
 As a result of trials with the great speedway champion Ivan Mauger (6-time world champion), Smith's safety footrest became mandatory equipment in 1971 on all speedway motorcycles.
 This device saved many riders from serious injury.
 As a result of his prowess as a motorcycle champion and his services to his sport, his picture was included on an Isle of Man postage stamp.

 Smith also ran Trials Schools for riders wishing to improve.
 These were a great success as Smith's gift for communication came to the fore once again.

 Don returned to the trials scene in the early 2000s, having not been involved for many years.
-He commented that he could not do things by halves and this was the reason he was absent for many years.
-His beloved partner Rene had died in 2002 aged only 59 and Smith needed a focus.
-He led the parade on the 2003 Scottish Six Day Trial and spent a very happy time at the Pre 65 SSDT in the hilarious company of former top rider Peter Gaunt and his former competition manager Bill Brooker.
+He commented that "he could not do things by halves" and this was the reason he was absent for many years.
+His partner Rene had died in 2002 aged only 59 and Smith needed a focus.
+He led the parade on the 2003 Scottish Six Day Trial and spent time with top rider Peter Gaunt and his former competition manager Bill Brooker.
 Smith and Brooker had known each other since Smith completed his National Service serving in the Parachute Regiment and Brooker was his senior.
 (Smith overcame a fear of heights to complete many parachute jumps as this also enabled him to compete in trials events for the army).

 His enthusiasm was re ignited and he planned to ride in the 2005 Pre 65 SSDT -declaring he intended to win.
 Sadly this was not to be as he suffered a stroke in October 2004 at home in Suffolk.
 Smith fought a brave fight but succumbed to a second stroke on October 6, 2004.
 Smith has 3 children, Paul, Karen and Amanda and they travelled to the 2005 Pre 65 SSDT, where, joined by many friends of Don, scattered some of his ashes on the infamous 'Devil's Staircase' section.